 PSE plays an important role to ensure well defined interfaces, interactions, relationships, information exchange, and processes requirements between product components.
 These requirements are baseline, documented, traced, verified, and validated for the end-to-end Product integration and to maintain and ensure product offering integrity during its life cycle.
 The systems engineering hierarchical decomposition level allows requirement definition and allocations at different levels of abstraction to define the building blocks of the product architecture; these building blocks are assigned to integrated product development teams (IPDTs) for detailed design and development.
-The IPDTs or the systems engineering integration team (SEIT) must interact with all involved players to generate appropriate architectural block specifications at the lower tier of development for a product's architectural configuration and configuration and relationships among entities are verified against the baseline.
-Once a configuration item has been built and tested against the baseline, test and verification at higher levels are conducted to obtain the final product configuration can only be changed by a formal approval from a configuration control board (CCB).
+The IPDTs or the systems engineering integration team (SEIT) must interact with all involved players to generate appropriate architectural block specifications at the lower tier of development for a product's architectural configuration and configuration tracking.
+As the building blocks are put together, interface requirements, information exchange, and interaction and relationships among entities are verified against the baseline.
+Once a configuration item has been built and tested against the baseline, test and verification at higher levels are conducted to obtain the final product configuration; the final product configuration can only be changed by a formal approval from a configuration control board (CCB).
 Note: the acronym CCB is often used to mean the change control board that, in addition to configuration control, makes decisions of any aspect of a project or an enterprise.